 Religious studies graduate programs are designed to train students who are interested in pursuing careers in spirituality, human services, and education.
 Graduate programs in religious studies are interdisciplinary and provide students with opportunities to develop critical thinking and effective research and writing skills.
 By earning a degree in religious studies, students develop the knowledge and skills that may lead to work in the field of religious studies.

 There are different kinds of religious studies programs.
 Among the many religious studies programs, students can select a program that has online, hybrid, or on-campus classes.
 Many programs allow students to enroll part-time or full-time.
-Graduate Religious Studies programs offer Masters of Arts and Master Degree in Religious Studies, Doctorate Degrees, Masters of Divinity Degrees, and certificates in Religious Studies.
+Graduate Religious Studies programs offer Masters of Arts and Masters in Religious Studies, Doctorate Degrees, Masters of Divinity Degrees, and certificates in Religious Studies.
 Although all provide training in the field of religious studies, some offer specializations in areas such as Muslim studies, organizational leadership, Jewish-Christian studies, and Buddhist studies.
 You can earn religious studies degrees such as a Graduate Certificate in Religion and Social Change, a Master of Arts in Muslim Studies, or an online Doctorate in Ministry.
 A masters in religious studies or PhD religious studies graduate degree also offers an academic path that may open teaching opportunities in schools, faith-based institutions, and community organizations.
 Whichever specialization you select for your religious studies graduate program, you can find one to meet your interests and career goals.

 Use GradSchools filters to search religious studies graduate programs by location, degree type and specialization, and program type (on-campus, online, or hybrid).
 Why wait?
 Discover more about the options for earning a degree in religious studies at accredited colleges and universities today!